 Parks and Recreation Master Plan Sport Plan Has a broad scope, including programming, infrastructure (buildings, parks, fields, and trails), and service delivery models.
 Sets an implementation plan for activities related to any and all of the above, guiding capital projects (i.e., facility creation or redevelopment), or service changes (e.g., new Has a narrow scope, specifically focused on sport in Aurora.
 This does not include infrastructure, facilities, or recreation broadly.
 Identifies key areas of focus for the Town to help achieve advancement in the sport community and landscape of Aurora.
 Can have linkages to other, broader requirements/initiatives (e.g., programs to be provided or services to be scaled back over time).
 Has a five-year outlook with a focus on the longer-term objectives of the Town.
 Identifies core activities/services the Town will take on and must own to improve the sport and recreation landscape of Aurora.
 Has a concerted focus on diversity, equity, and inclusion within the sport landscape - from participation through to sport volunteerism and leadership.
-Understands and respects that the sport landscape is a combination of the efforts of all our Local Sport Organizations, and that the Town is a provided or services and the top on the services that the sport landscape is a combination of the efforts of all our Local Sport Parks and Recreation Master Plan Sport Plan or driver. to be scaled back over time).
+Understands and respects that the sport landscape is a combination of the efforts of all our Local Sport Organizations, and that the Town is a supporting partner, not the sole owner or driver.
+Parks and Recreation Master Plan Sport Plan to be scaled back over time).
 Has a five-year outlook with a focus on the longer-term objectives of the Town.
 Identifies core activities/services the Town will take on and must own to improve the sport and recreation does not focus on these aspects as part of the direct scope of the Plan.
 Has a five-year outlook to achieve enhanced sport participation and benefits from all residents in the Town of Aurora.
 Has a concerted focus on diversity, equity, and inclusion within the sport landscape - from participation through to sport volunteerism and leadership.
-Understands and respects that the sport landscape is a combination of the efforts of all our Local Sport Organizations, and that the Town is a supporting partner, not the sole owner
+Understands and respects that the sport landscape is a combination of the efforts of all our Local Sport Organizations, and that the Town is a